Born and raised in South Africa, Jana loves sharing the unique and special aspects about her home turf with the world.

 As mentioned earlier, private homes are often rented out to tourists.
 However, South Africa has two other crimes that are at an epidemic level, other than hijacking.
 These are home invasions and rape.

 - Home invasions in South Africa can get violent.
 Nearly every incident involves firearms and several men.
-Take all the precautions you can.
+Take every precaution you can.

 - Never leave your doors and windows unlocked.